CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Inheritance.md

 > `super()`: calls the superclass constructor
 > `super.x`: access the superclass's "x" field (if it doesn't exist in the superclass, uses the subclass' "x" field instead)
 > `super.y()`: calls the superclass' "y" method

+A class can also be made `final` (but there can't be any subclasses), which prevents inheritance/polymorphism and increases security.

+> [!info] `Object` class
+> All classes have an ancestor class called `Object`.
+>
+> This class has no fields, but it does have methods (allowing the subclasses to override these methods and make them usable).
+>
+> Some examples of methods in the `Object` class include `equals()` and `toString()`.

+> [!info] Interfaces
+> **Interface**: collection of method signatures, constants, and optional default and static methods
+>
+> Classes implement interfaces.

+> [!tip] Interfaces vs. Inheritance
+> - Instantiating
+> 	- We can instantiate a class
+> 	- We can NOT instantiate an interface
+> - How many can there be?
+> 	- Classes can implement an unlimited number of interfaces
+> 	- In Java, classes can only have one superclass
+> - What does the reference refer to?
+> 	- Interface references can refer to anything implementing an interface
+> 	- Superclass references can refer to either objects of their class or subclasses
+> - What do we need to implement/override?
+> 	- When a class implements interfaces, we need to implement all non-static and non-default methods
+> 	- Subclasses are not required to override/implement any methods of the superclass
+> - What is visible to a reference of interfaces/superclasses?
+> 	- Only things mentioned in the interface is visible from a reference to an interface
+> 	- Anything in a subclass and all non-private things in a superclass are visible from a reference to a superclass
+> - What is in a class that implements interfaces vs. a subclass?
+> 	- A class implementing an interface has all methods in the interface, but may also have other methods
+> 	- A subclass has all inherited methods and fields from the superclass, but may have overridden methods from the superclass and also added other fields/methods